 Then Dawn’s mother suddenly dies, and her entire world begins to crumble.
 After a terrible new shock, she is thrust into a different family and an evil web of unspoke sins.
 Her sweet innocence lost, humiliated and scorned, Dawn is desperate to find Jimmy again… and strip away the wicked lies that will change all their lives forever!

 Right out the gate, I’m super bummed that my copy is a later printing, which doesn’t include the classic V.C Andrews keyhole cover, which is a signature part of the V.C.
 Andrews brand.
-There’s a picture of the title character and that’s it!
-No stepback page with the full family photo.
 No pretty foil details.
-Thumbs down.
+No stepback family illustration on the back cover.
 If I can find a proper keyhole version of this book in future I’ll probably replace this one, but we’ll see.

 The book itself is in decent shape.
 Some creases on the cover and some along the spine (WHY CAN’T YOU READ A BOOK WITHOUT CREASING THE SPINE, PAST READER(S)!).
 There are some stains on the bottom of the pages that leak down through the entire book.
 When you flip the pages, the bottom corner with the stains gives off a vague smell of cat piss.
 Fantastic.